lmc-eu/spirit-design-system/docs/decisions/003-typescript-only.md

 to build them with TypeScript.

 One of the challenges with TypeScript is getting it configured properly.
-This is not an issue with a stack which starts you off on the right foot without needing to configure anything.
+This is not an issue with a stack that starts you off on the right foot without needing to configure anything.

 Another challenge with TypeScript is handling dependencies that are not written in TypeScript.